ClimbingAl/CONCRETE/site_content/foundation_and_services/configuration_and_use/security_risk_and_trust/access_control.md

 Guards and who guards the guards.

+slightly complex Authoritiy hierarchies to figure out - King to ... to guards ... to CJO  back to guards ... to bosses ...to other bosses ... to users.

 ## The need for pseudonyms

 pseudonyms - confused deputy - prevent personnel from combining multiple tokens from different bosses (without them knowing it) to gain a capability that was not envisaged.